 Is it necessary to cut holes in the ductwork?

 Yes.
 We typically have to cut two holes per system in order to clean it properly.
 One hole will be cut on the supply plenum as close to the furnace/air handler as possible.
 The second access is made on the return duct near the filter rack/section.
 All service access covers will be installed in accordance with NADCA (National Air Duct Cleaners Association) and SMACNA (Sheet Metal & Air Conditioning Contractors’ National Association) standards.
 After the cleaning has been completed, you may notice small one inch round grey colored cap plugs.
 These plugs are used to seal cleaning access points throughout the system and do not affect system performance.

 Why is my ductwork sweating?

 The water you see dripping from your ducts is most likely from condensation and is not something to look past.
-If left untreated, this water build up may lead to leaky ceilings or mold growth.
-How did this condensation get here to begin with?
+If left untreated, this water buildup may lead to leaky ceilings or mold growth.
+How did this condensation get here in the first place?
 It likely formed when warm, humid air came into contact with the much colder surface of your home’s ductwork.
 Once you notice this sweating, it is important for you to call in a team of professional air duct cleaners right away to fix your HVAC issue before your drywall begins to rot and mold begins to grow.

 Is duct cleaning worth it?